felangel/bloc/docs/infinitelisttutorial.md

 The API will return an empty array if we try to fetch beyond the max posts (100) so if we get back an empty array, our bloc will `yield` the currentState except we will set `hasReachedMax` to true.

-If we cannot retrieve the posts, we throw an exception and `yield` `PostState.failure()`.
+If we cannot retrieve the posts, we throw an exception and `yield` `PostError()`.

-If we can retrieve the posts, we return `PostState.success()` which takes the entire list of posts.
+If we can retrieve the posts, we return `PostLoaded()` which takes the entire list of posts.

 One optimization we can make is to `debounce` the `Events` in order to prevent spamming our API unnecessarily.
 We can do this by overriding the `transform` method in our `PostBloc`.